ucbext/cs900/program2/instructions.md

 Write functions that calculate the average of a group of test scores, where the lowest score in the group is dropped.
 It should use the following functions:

-- `void getScore`: should ask the user for a test score and validate it as being between 0 and
+- `void get_score`: should ask the user for a test score and validate it as being between 0 and
   100. If the user enters a valid score, store it in the reference parameter variable.
 If the user enters an invalid score, don't change the reference parameter variable.
 Finally, ask the user only once.
 Don't keep asking until the user enters a valid score.
-- `float findLowest`: should take an array and its size and return the lowest of the scores passed to it.
-It should be called by `calcAverage`, which uses the function to determine which of the five scores to drop.
+- `float find_lowest`: should take an array and its size and return the lowest of the scores passed to it.
+It should be called by `calc_average`, which uses the function to determine which of the five scores to drop.
-- `float calcAverage`: should take an array and its size and return the average of the scores passed to it, making sure to drop the lowest one.
+- `float calc_average`: should take an array and its size and return the average of the scores passed to it, making sure to drop the lowest one.

 The files you will need for this exercise are: